zolabar/ConformalMappingSympy/README.md

 Python scripts and jupyter notebooks are provided.

-Please refer to "Lauer-Baré Z.and Gaertig E., Conformal Mappings with Sympy: Towards Python-driven Analytical Modeling in Physics,PROC.
+Please refer to

+Lauer-Baré Z.and Gaertig E., *Conformal Mappings with SymPy: Towards Python-driven Analytical Modeling in Physics*, PROC.
 OF THE 20th PYTHON IN SCIENCE CONF.
+(SCIPY 2021)

-(SCIPY 2021)", when using formulae or code from this repository.
+when using formulae or code from this repository.

 ## Transformation of eccentric annulus to concentric annulus